SoumitraKar/LimberUI/README.md

-# DATABASE ROUTES FOR LIMBER PROJECT
+# USER INTERFACE FOR LIMBER PROJECT

 Limber is a agile management app.
 Used to plan and follow through your project using agile rules.
 This is one half of limber project.
 This only considers the UI of the project.